metacpan/metacpan-cpan-extracted/distros/a/autobox-Transform/README.md

 is a string.

 Call the $`accessor` on each object in the list, or get the hash key value on each hashref in the list.
-Return list of items wich have a unique set of return values.
+Return list of items which have a unique set of return values.
 The order is preserved.
 On duplicates, keep the first occurrence.